nhcloud/webtools/README.md

 MIT (see repository LICENSE if present).

 ---
-Built by Udaiappa Ramachandran (Udai) • https://udai.io
+Built by Udaiappa Ramachandran (Udai) â€¢ https://udai.io